Space Crusade

 Space Crusade is an adventure board game produced by Milton Bradley together with Games Workshop and was first made in 1990.
-It was produced in the UK and available in some other countries including Finland, Ireland, France, Spain, Denmark, Australia and New Zealand.
+It was produced in the UK and available in some other countries including Finland, Ireland, France, Spain, Denmark, Australia, Hellas and New Zealand.
 In Germany, Italy, Belgium and the Netherlands, it is known as Star Quest.

 It is a sister game to HeroQuest, which was also produced by Milton Bradley and Games Workshop.
 It uses many of the concepts of the Games Workshop's Space Hulk and Warhammer 40,000 games, but at a much simpler level of game play.

 The game was designed by Steven Baker.
 The original box artwork was by Jim Burns, and the later edition had a cover by David Sque.

 Gameplay

 The game is designed to be played with 2 to 4 players, taking turns until one wins.
 One player takes the role of the aliens, controlling all the aliens and monsters on the space hulk, which were a mixture of Chaos, Orks, Genestealers and other aliens from Warhammer 40,000.
 The alien player takes on a significantly reduced role compared with that of a Game Master in traditional role-playing games, with its sole role being to stop the marine players from accomplishing their missions.

 The other players are marine players, and each controls a squad of 5 Space Marines in standard power armour, one of whom is a Commander.
 Each squad is further equipped with order commands as well as equipment cards.
 Marines can be armed with different weapons: light weapons allow marines to move faster at the cost of reduced firepower.
 Heavy weapons operate in special ways, such as being able to hit all units in a horizontal line, or attacking multiple targets.

 The blue squad represents the Ultramarines, the red squad represents the Blood Angels, and the yellow squad represents the Imperial Fists.
 All three are founding chapters of the Space Marines, and the chapter can be recognized by the insignia on the slider board, and accurately represents the standard colors of the Warhammer 40,000 versions.
 Each of the chapters are identical, although the equipment cards for the Blood Angels are specialised in close combat, and the Imperial Fists in use of ranged heavy weapons.